 What is Print Futures?

-Print Futures is a free, quarterly series that supports new voices in letterpress by building bridges between emerging letterpress printers doing great work in educational institutions, community centers, and professional shops.
-It is co-produced by Partners in Print (PiP) and Letterpress Educators of Art & Design (LEAD).
+Print Futures is a free series that supports new voices in letterpress by building bridges between emerging letterpress printers doing great work in educational institutions, community centers, and professional shops.
+It takes place three times a year and is co-produced by Partners in Print (PiP) and Letterpress Educators of Art & Design (LEAD).

 Who should register?

 This event is geared toward emerging letterpress printers — whether college students, interns, students at community centers, or independent letterpress enthusiasts.
 All levels of experience are welcome.

 Is Print Futures recorded?